patching...

 Detox Center Reconsideration Postponed Until Nov.
 14

 Tonight's zoning board meeting has been cancelled.
-The court-ordered reconsideration of a 2011 denial of a controversial inpatient drug and alcohol detoxification center's application has been reschduled so the "maximum number" of board members can attend
+The court-ordered reconsideration of a 2011 denial of a controversial inpatient drug and alcohol detoxification center's application has been reschduled so the "maximum number" of bo

 The Lawrence Township Zoning Board of Adjustment meeting scheduled for this evening, Oct.
 17, has been cancelled.